UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 We add full crossovers at the seam and half crossovers at the left and right edges of the helices.
 Note that the offset specified for a full crossover is that of the half crossover on the right side.

-Also, at this point the scaffold is a single strand, so we can call `set_scaffold()` to set it as the scaffold .
+Also, at this point the scaffold is a single strand, so we can call `set_scaffold()` to set it as the scaffold.

 ```python
 def create_design():